-Truancy is defined as being in an unauthorized area without written permission from an administrator, teacher, or other staff member.
+Truancy is defined as being in an unauthorized area without written permission from a Dickinson Continuation Center administrator, teacher, or other staff member.
 An unauthorized area includes any area of the school to which the student is not assigned during the time in question.
-Areas may include any of the following: parking lot, gym, locker rooms, cafeteria, hallways, library, and classrooms.
+Areas may include any of the following: parking lot, field house, gym, locker rooms, dining hall, hallways, library, and classrooms.